 The course caters for those students whose only experience in music has been through their Year 7 and 8 Music classes as well as those students who study music privately.
 The course studied in Years 7 and 8 leads directly into the Elective Music course.
-In Year 8, all students have been learning and performing on guitar.
-So, if you have not learnt any other instrument then you can build on the skills from Year 8.
-Girls who are studying an instrument outside the school will find that the Elective Music Course complements their study and enables them to broaden their experience even further.
+In Years 7 and 8, all students have been learning and performing on mallet percussion, voice and guitar.
+So, if you have not learnt any other instrument then you can build on these skills.
+Girls who are studying an instrument outside the school and/or play in CGHS extra-curricular ensembles will find that the Elective Music Course complements their study and enables them to broaden their experience even further.